What is wrong with the object paradigm ?

 A* q = &obj_c;

 Introducing this feature in the language ensure automatic conversion from B* to A* with the right pointer arithmetic.
-It remove the risk of often hard to spot bugs.
-Inheriting doesn’t apply only to type, it apply to methods.
-You can call methods working with a type A on instance of type B. This is the key reason of this pointer conversion.
+It removes the risk of often hard to spot bugs.
+Inheriting doesn’t apply only to types, it applies to methods.
+You can call methods working with a type A on instances of type B. This is the key reason of this pointer conversion.

-The languages C++ and Java alow something even stronguer than reusing methode for subtypes in inheritence hierarchy.
+The languages C++ and Java allow something even stronger than reusing methods for subtypes in inheritance hierarchy.
 Through abstract methods, or Java’s interface, you can force the existence of methods on a given type.
-Such that the behavior can be different with different types, but the interface to work on them remind the same.
+Such that the behavior can be different with different types, but the interface to work on them remains the same.
 Allowing huge code factorisation and genericity of algorithms.

 So why is OOP wrong?

-Before saying anything, I want to show you how does object looks like in different mainstream languages.
+Before saying anything, I want to show you how objects look like in different mainstream languages.

-Of course, you can make schemes similar to java in C++ ; interface are obtained through abstract class.
-It’s just that the language doesn’t prevent you from gluing too many things together (but that’s actually part of the C++ philosophy : allow doing as much thing as you can imagine, but you have to make carefully your design decisions).
+Of course, you can make schemes similar to java in C++ ; interfaces are obtained through abstract classes.
+It’s just that the language doesn’t prevent you from gluing too many things together (but that’s actually part of the C++ philosophy : allow doing as many things as you can imagine, but you have to make carefully your design decisions).

 Looking at the scheme, we see that always, in both languages, type definition and method definitions are glued together.
 You can not define a type and later, in a completely independent way, implement methods for this type.
-Actually, if C++ and Java are the only object languages you have heard about, my last sentence might sounds really strange for you (even maybe sounds like nonsense).
-But notice that in D, you can implement something rely similar to methods in a complementary independent way of type definition.
+Actually, if C++ and Java are the only object languages you have heard about, my last sentence might sound really strange to you (and maybe even sound like nonsense).
+But notice that in D, you can implement something really similar to methods in a complementary independent way of type definition.
 Why would you do that?
 Let me give you a tasty example.

 Biscuit -> Cookie -> FullChocolateCookie